Primary Position: Starting pitcher

 Designed for protection, these early gloves were slightly larger than the players’ hands and lacked the flexibility to do much more than knock down hard-hit balls.
 It wasn’t until 1920, when the Rawlings company created the Bill Doak glove with a web between the thumb and forefinger, that gloves became defensive accessories.
 Fielding averages improved dramatically as a result.

 The Lutheran Church opened the Western Carolina Male Academy, also known as North Carolina College, in 1852.
 The private college struggled financially after the Civil War and closed in 1901.
 Mount Pleasant Collegiate Institute reopened two years later as a private, male prep school.
 It closed in 1933.
 The six existing buildings were added to the National Register of Historic Places in 1979.
-The Lutheran synod also operated Mount Amoena Seminary in Mount Pleasant for female students.
+The Lutheran synod also operated Mont Amoena Seminary in Mount Pleasant for female students.